 - 3.3.1 Baffle.
-A nonliquidtight transverse partition in a cargo tank. - 3.3.2 Bulkhead.
-A liquidtight transverse closure between compartments of a cargo tank. - 3.3.3 Cargo Tank.
+For the purposes of this standard, a nonliquid-tight transverse partition in a cargo tank. - 3.3.2 Bulkhead.
+For the purposes of this standard, a liquid-tight transverse closure between compartments of a cargo tank. - 3.3.3 Cargo Tank.
 For the purposes of this standard, any tank having a liquid capacity in excess of 110 gal (415 L) used for carrying flammable and combustible liquids or asphalt and mounted permanently or otherwise upon a tank vehicle.
 The term cargo tank does not apply to any container used solely for the purpose of supplying fuel for the propulsion of the tank vehicle upon which it is mounted. - 3.3.4 Combustible Liquid.
-Any liquid that has a flash point at or above 100°F (37.8°C) and below 140°F (60°C). - 3.3.5 Compartment.
+See 3.3.9.1. - 3.3.5 Compartment.
 For the purposes of this standard, a liquidtight division in a cargo tank. - 3.3.6 Flammable Liquid.
-Any liquid that has a closed-cup flash point below 100°F (37.8°C) and a Reid vapor pressure not exceeding 276 kPa (40 psia or 2068 mm Hg). - 3.3.7 Flash Point.
+See 3.3.9.2. - 3.3.7\ Flash Point.
 The minimum temperature at which a liquid or a solid emits vapor sufficient to form an ignitible mixture with air near the surface of the liquid or the solid. - 3.3.8 Head.
 A liquidtight transverse closure at the end of a cargo tank. - 3.3.9 Liquid.
-Any material that has a fluidity greater than that of 300 penetration asphalt when tested in accordance with ASTM D 5, Test for Penetration for Bituminous Materials.
+Any material that (1) has a fluidity greater than that of 300 penetration asphalt when tested in accordance with ASTM D5/D5M, Standard Test Method for Penetration for Bituminous Materials, or (2) is a viscous substance for which a specific melting point cannot be determined but that is determined to be a liquid in accordance with ASTM D4359, Standard Test for Determining Whether a Material is a Liquid or a Solid.
+[30, 2015] - 3.3.9.1\ Combustible Liquid.
+Any liquid that has a closed-cup flash point at or above 100°F (37.8°C), as determined by the test procedures and apparatus set forth in Section 4.4 of NFPA 30.
+Combustible liquids are classified according to Section 4.3 of NFPA 30.
+[30, 2015] - 3.3.9.2\ Flammable Liquid.
+Any liquid that has a closed-cup flash point below 100°F (37.8°C), as determined by the test procedures and apparatus set forth in Section 4.4 of NFPA 30, and a Reid vapor pressure that does not exceed an absolute pressure of 40 psi (276 kPa) at 100°F (37.8°C), as determined by ASTM D323, Standard Test Method for Vapor Pressure of Petroleum Products (Reid Method).
+Flammable liquids are classified according to Section 4.3 of NFPA 30.
+[30, 2015]